 - Clip Name = %P_%I_%E_%T = Demo_input1_master_185621.mxf

-If multiple channels will be operated simultaneously using the same settings, those channels would normally be assigned to a single project.
+If multiple channels will be operated simultaneously using the same settings, those channels would normally be assigned to a single project so settings are changed globally across all channels.
 Any channel(s) which need to be operated independently or which need different settings, would be assigned to independent projects.

 The input thumbnails, to the right of the manage project menu, are used to select the channel or channels to be assigned to the selected project.
 (Two channels are shown currently assigned to the BigFish project)

 The BigFish project (shown) utilizes custom encoder names via the %E wildcard as well as %A, a global wildcard for one of the many user definable global and project based lists and variables.

 The content (expansion) of a user variable can be any alpha-numeric text and each user wildcard has a title which can be named to make it more recognizable when the naming template is viewed and edited.